Dadido3/noita-mapcap/README.md

 This mod uses the [LuaNXML](https://github.com/zatherz/luanxml) library by [Zatherz](https://github.com/zatherz).

-Thanks to [Daniel Niccoli](https://github.com/danielniccoli) for figuring out how to change some in game options by manipulating process memory.
+Thanks to [Daniel Niccoli](https://github.com/danielniccoli) for figuring out how to change some in-game options by manipulating process memory.

 ## License